manuGil/online-core/docs/source/georeferencing.rst

 -------------------------

-Users of geo-information often need to transform datasets from a particular coordinate system to another. `Coordinate transformations <Coordinate transformation_>`_ are necessary because some analysis requires planar measurement units.
+Users of geo-information often need to transform datasets from a particular coordinate system to another. |ltb| `Coordinate transformations <Coordinate transformation_>`_ are necessary because some analysis requires planar measurement units.
 In other cases, the map-user have especial requirements on how to represent spatial data on a map.